 In the absence of any internationally recognized status for climate migrants, it remains unclear what proportion of international migration flows are also caused, at least partially, by changes in people’s natural environments that relate to climate change.

-Gendered Inequalities in Migration
+Gendered Inequalities in Mobility

 Importantly, we know even less about the gendered inequalities that permeate these forms of mobility.
 To fill this crucial gap, GENDEREDCLIMATEMIG explores climate-induced internal and international migration, and their articulation, from a gendered perspective.